-Mandatory orientation required prior to enrollment.
-Visit sdcce.edu/job-training/information-technology to sign up for orientation.
+For registration instructions, visit sdcce.edu/job-training/ information-technology.

 Examples of jobs you may be qualified for after completion of this program:

 Information Security Analysts \$30-45/hr.

 Network and Computer Systems Administrators \$24-37/hr.

 Computer User Support Specialists \$16-27/hr.

 Provides students with the knowledge and skills required to manage and secure network infrastructures.
 Includes practical and analytical skills needed to design, operate and troubleshoot, and secure network software and hardware.
 Topics include:

 - " Addressing

 - " Physical infrastructure

 - " Network architecture

 - " Security threats

 - " Mitigation techniques

 - " Transmission Control Protocol/Internet Protocol (TCP/IP)

 - " Network topologies

 - " Security configuration parameters

 - " Security compliance

 - " Cryptography

+Classes are free.

-COMP 608 Basic Network Configuration COMP 609 Network Security Basics
+Receive certificate by completing two courses: COMP 608 Basic Network Configuration

+COMP 609 Network Security Basics
-Search for classes at sdcce.edu, select Choose a class, then select Fall 2023.
-Next, select Continuing Education and choose a subject from the drop down menu option.

 CYBERSECURITY ANALYST

-Mandatory orientation required prior to enrollment.
-Visit sdcce.edu/job-training/information-technology to sign up for an orientation.

-Examples of jobs you may be qualified for after completion of this program:

-Information Security Analysts \$30-45/hr.
+135 hours For registration instructions, visit sdcce.edu/job-training/ information-technology.
+Examples of jobs you may be qualified for after completion of this program: Information Security Analysts \$30-45/hr.
 Network and Computer Systems Administrators \$24-37/hr.
 Computer User Support Specialists \$16-27/hr.
 These certificate programs will teach cybersecurity architecture and tools.
-Students will use tools and quidelines to build a set of security policies and procedures.
+Students will use tools and guidelines to build a set of security policies and procedures.
 Students will also design a layered security architecture and analyze it for flaws.
 Students use industry standards for software security.
-The review, selection, and assembly of tools for performing threat and incident management will also be covered.

-- Topics include: - Cybersecurity architecture - Info security framework - Remediation of identity and access management - Common exploits used to compromise identity - Data analytics to determine appropriate compensating controls - Defense-in-depth to secure networks and systems. - Secure coding as a part of the Software Development Life Cycle - " Common cybersecurity tools & technologies

-This is a great introductory program which when combined with other network and securitu administration certificates-will help launch your Cybersecurity career.
+The review, selection, and assembly of tools for performing threat and incident management will also be covered. - " Topics include: - " Cybersecurity architecture - " Info security framework - " Remediation of identity and access management issues - " Common exploits used to compromise identity - " Data analytics to determine appropriate compensating controls - " Defense-in-depth to secure networks and systems. - " Secure coding as a part of the Software Development Life Cycle - " Common cybersecurity tools & technologies This is a great introductory program which when combined with other network and security administration certificates-will help launch your Cybersecurity career.
+Classes are free.

+Receive certificate by completing three courses:

-COMP 655 Cyber Threat and Vulnerability COMP 656 Cuber Incident Response COMP 657 Cyber Security Architecture
+COMP 655 Cyber Threat and Vulnerability COMP 656 Cyber Incident Response COMP 657 Cyber Security Architecture

-STACKABLE SYSTEM ADMINSTRATOR CERTIFICATES
+SYSTEM ADMINSTRATOR STACKABLE CERTIFICATES

 Examples of jobs you may be qualified for after completion of this program:

 Computer Support Specialist \$18-41/hr.

 Computer Operator \$13-33/hr.

 Web Developer \$13-56/hr.

 Database Administrator \$27-63/hr.

-The Stackable Bundle begins with Windows administration, ventures into the world of Linux. and prepares you for up in the red-hot field of web application development.
+The Stackable Bundle begins with Windows administration, ventures into the world of Linux, and prepares you for up in the red-hot field of web application development.
 Using in-class and online lectures, labs, and group assignments, you complete one class at a time, allowing you to focus and immerse yourself fully.
 Complete two sequential courses to earn a program certificate in as little as 18 weeks.
 For each additional course in the sequence, you earn an additional certificate.
 Certificate programs do not need to be completed in the order listed.
 WINDOWS SYSTEM ADMINISTRATION